archived-codacy/sbt-codacy-coverage/README.md

 export CODACY_PROJECT_TOKEN=%Project_Token%
 ```

+> Note: You should keep your API token well **protected**, as it grants owner permissions to your projects.

 Next, simply run the Codacy sbt plugin.
 It will find the current commit and send all details to your project dashboard:

 ```